MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/incremental-refresh-xmla.md

 A dataset always retains partitions for the entire historical store period plus whole period partitions up through the current refresh period.
 Using our example above, a full three years of historical data is retained in partitions for 2018, 2019, 2020, and also partitions for the 2021Q101 month period, the 2021Q10201 day period, and the current day refresh period partition.
 Because we chose to retain historical data for three *years*, the 2018 partition is retained until the first refresh on January 1, 2022.

 With Power BI incremental refresh, the service handles the partition management for you based on the policy.
 If you've ever worked in Analysis Services, you know effective partitioning involves creating a programmatic solution often with thousands of lines of code.
-While the service can handle all of this for you, by using tools through the XMLA endpoint you can selectively refresh partitions individually, sequentially, or in parallel.
+While the service can handle all of partition management for you, by using tools through the XMLA endpoint you can selectively refresh partitions individually, sequentially, or in parallel.

 ## Refresh management with SQL Server Management Studio (SSMS)

 SSMS can be used to view and manage partitions created by the application of incremental refresh policies.
-This allows, for example, to refresh a specific historical partition not in the incremental refresh period to perform a back-dated update without having to refresh all historical data.
+By using SSMS you can, for example, refresh a specific historical partition not in the incremental refresh period to perform a back-dated update without having to refresh all historical data.
 SSMS can also be used when bootstrapping to load historical data for large datasets by incrementally adding/refreshing historical partitions in batches.

 ![Partitions in SSMS](media/incremental-refresh-xmla/ssms-partitions.png)